akeszei/em_image_handling/README.md

 #### serReader.py
 A custom parser to read/write ThermoFisher TIA-generated .SER format.
 This is a backup copy from the original author Peter Ercius @ openNCEM (https://bitbucket.org/ercius/openncem/src/master/, also at https://github.com/ercius/openNCEM).
-This dependency is satisfied so long as it is *saved in the same directory as the running scripts*.
+This dependency is satisfied so long as it is *saved in the same directory as the running/parent scripts*.